Top 10 Most Iconic Government Logos

 Right off the bat, you've got two fierce beasts maintaining a watchful guard: the English lion and the Scottish unicorn (yes, unicorn).
 Both serve as supporters on either side, giving this crest an appropriately powerful, fantasy-like vibe.

-In the centre, you'll find a combo platter of four seeds divided into quadrants.
 From the top left going clockwise, there are the three lions of England, the lion rampant of Scotland, the harp of Ireland, and the dual lions of the Duchy of Brunswick-Lüneburg representing descent from the House of Hanover.
-Phew that covers all the bases!

-Government Of Canada Logo Design
+3. Government of Canada Logo

 Our neighbour to the north has an elegant yet simple government logo called the Canadian Wordmark.
 Sporting a modern sans-serif font and a crisp tricolour design of red, black and stylised maple leaves, it just oozes minimalist cool.